The Hidden Costs of Living in Vancouver, WA

 Gas, Insurance & Wear-and-Tear

 Gas prices in Vancouver are typically above the national average, and if you commute into Portland daily, expect higher monthly fuel costs plus wear on your vehicle.
 Insurance rates in Washington can also feel steep, especially compared to nearby Oregon.
+Many people live in Vancouver and work in Portland to take advantage of Washington's no state income tax - making the Portland Vancouver commute a daily reality for thousands.
+Learn more about Portland vs Vancouver living costs.

 Public Transit Limitations